-Each drain well will be equipped with a high efficiency submersible pump to increase flow and maintain consistent pumping in advance of development.
+Each well will be equipped with a high efficiency submersible pump to increase flow and maintain consistent pumping in advance of development.
 Booster pumps will be used to efficiently transit water out of the mine via existing Robbins raises.
-The Company has already drilled six drain holes underground, which demonstrate impressive yield via gravity flow and will serve as the initial drain wells.

 Capital/Operating Cost Estimates and Economic Analysis